 Blessed with Suck: He's a former stage magician and received the power to do real magic, something which would make him the greatest magician ever.
 Unfortunately, his Remuneration is to give away how magic tricks work, something which hurts his pride as a former magician and takes away any professional benefit he could get from his powers.

-The founder of Evening Primrose, who used to work for The Syndicate, the CIA, and MI6 and betrayed all of them.
+The founder of Evening Primrose, who used to work for The Syndicate, the CIA, and MI6, but betrayed all of them.
 She was in South America during Heaven's War, and Hei considers her responsible for what happened at its end.

 I Want My Beloved to Be Happy: She moved heaven and earth just to get into a position where she believed Hei could be happy by turning Japan into his own cosmic plaything at the cost of all Japanese humans.